lorenzo-rovigatti/oxDNA/README.md

 Generating the documentation of the C++ code (with `make docs`, see below) requires [doxygen](http://www.doxygen.nl/).

-Doc files for the Python bindings can be browsed by opening the `docs/oxpy/html/index.html` file with a web browser.
+The documentation for the Python bindings can be browsed [here](https://lorenzo-rovigatti.github.io/oxDNA/).

 ## Compiling oxDNA